 Conclusion

-Led by a 2.5 gig LAN port and two phone jacks, the CM2050V is the perfect modem for Xfinity phone.
+Led by a 2.5 gig LAN port and two phone jacks, the CM2050V is the perfect modem for Xfinity Voice.
 It packs a punch and stands out among the existing competition.
 And to establish relevance, it works even better in business and office setups.

 To learn more, check out my detailed review of the Netgear CM2050V.